judkowitz/service-catalog/docs/v1/user-story.md

 # A Year In The Life Of A Kubernetes Service Developer

 ## 0. Today
-I'ma developer in an enterprise environment.
+I'm a developer in an enterprise environment.
 For some fun in my spare time, I’m building a node.js chat application for me and a couple of coworkers to goof around with.
 It’s really simple.
 It runs on one container.
 To get going, I simply download a node.js container onto minikube on my laptop and started coding.
 I want some co-workers to be able to find the chat app to connect.
 So, I register it as a service in service in the kubernetes service catalog.
 It keeps track of the IP